-PX to REM: The Complete CSS Conversion Guide (2026)
+PX to REM & REM to PX: The Complete CSS Conversion Guide (2026)

 Every time you type a pixel value in CSS, you're locking that size in place — it won't change if a user bumps their browser font size up for readability, and it won't scale elegantly across your design system.
 REM units solve both problems with one formula.